mhoehle/hoehleatsu.github.io/_posts/2020-09-17-gaen_riskscoring.md

 ## $alarm
 ## [1] TRUE
 ```
-In other words and not so surprising we also get an alarm, if Betty runs the risk scoring on the 21st.
-The combined risk score is now also higher due to the multiple exposures.
+In other words and not so surprising: we also get an alarm, if Betty runs the risk scoring on the 21st.
+However, the combined risk score is now also higher due to the multiple exposures.

 ## Discussion